argoproj/argo-cd/docs/operator-manual/dynamic-cluster-distribution.md

 By default, clusters are assigned to shards indefinitely.
 For users of the default, hash-based sharding algorithm, this static assignment is fine: shards will always be roughly-balanced by the hash-based algorithm.
-But for users of the [round-robin](high_availability.md#argocd-application-controller) or other custom shard assignment algorithms, this static assignment can lead to unbalanced shards when clusters are added or removed.
+But for users of the [round-robin](high_availability.md#argocd-application-controller) or other custom shard assignment algorithms, this static assignment can lead to unbalanced shards when replicas are added or removed.

 Starting v2.9, Argo CD supports a dynamic cluster distribution feature.
-When clusters are added or removed, the sharding algorithm is re-run to ensure that the clusters are distributed according to the algorithm.
-If the algorithm is well-balanced, like round-robin, then the clusters will be well-balanced.
+When replicas are added or removed, the sharding algorithm is re-run to ensure that the clusters are distributed according to the algorithm.
+If the algorithm is well-balanced, like round-robin, then the shards will be well-balanced.

-The dynamic cluster distribution feature also eliminates the problem of restarting the application controller when the number of shards are adjusted.
+The dynamic cluster distribution feature also eliminates the problem of restarting the application controller when the number of shards is adjusted.
 Previously, the shard count was set via the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
 Changing the environment variable forced a restart of all application controller pods.
 Now, the shard count is set via the `replicas` field, which does not require a restart of the application controller pods.